Goodka7/Threat-Hunting-PowerShell-/README.md

 ## Steps Taken

-### 1. Searched the `DeviceFileEvents` Table
+### 1. Searched the `DeviceProcessEvents` Table

-Searched for any file that had the string "tor", ".exe", ".txt", or ".json" in it.
+Searched for any process that had "cmd.exe", "rundll32.exe", "powershell_ise.exe" or "powershell.exe" in the command line.

 At 3:39:26 PM on January 20, 2025, the user "labuser" created a file named "tor.exe" on the device "hardmodevm."
 The file was saved in the folder path: C:\Users\labuser\Desktop\Tor Browser\Browser\TorBrowser\Tor\tor.exe.
 The file's SHA256 hash is c3b431779278278cda8d2bf5de5d4da38025717630bfeae1a82c927d0703cd28.